The Emotional Experiences of the Marginalized

 Elizabeth: My goodness, I'm looking forward to this interview today.
 I am joined again by our wonderful guest, Joanne Kim, licensed marriage and family therapist.
 Joanne had previously joined us for a conversation about kind of the cultural framework of the Enneagram.
 And she's come back today for a conversation about the emotional experiences of people who are marginalized.

 And that topic is a big one covering how we feel and identify our own emotions and also how we relate to them and describe them or not describe them at all.
-Thank you so much for joining us again We are delighted to have you Joanne.
+Thank you so much for joining us again.
+We are delighted to have you Joanne.

 Joanne: I'm super excited to be here for a second time.